Andrei15193/CodeMap/readme.md

 This is where it can get a bit confusing.
 The definition list is inferred by the given list type (`bullet` or `number`) or lack of this attribute.
 Definition lists cannot be ordered or unordered, they define a list of terms.
-This makes the type attribute rather useless in this case, it can safely omitted since the default is `bullet` and alligns with the interpretation.
+This makes the type attribute rather useless in this case, it can be safely omitted since the default is `bullet` and alligns with the interpretation.

-To create a definition list, all items must contain both a `term` and a `description` element.
-If there is an item missing either element then the definition is ambiguous and an exception is thrown.
+To create a definition list it must either have a title or one of its items to contain the `term` element.
+The title is optional, however if the `list` element is empty it will not be inferred as a definition list!

 Optionally, a definition list can have a title which is defined using the `listheader` element.
 The title can be written directly in the element or